35 Christmas Eve Traditions That Create Merry Memories

 Host an open house

 Another way to connect with people on Christmas Eve day is to host an “open house,” a more relaxed form of a party, where guests are encouraged to stop by anytime during the extended open house period.
-This can ensure you have enough time to talk with each guest; it can also prevent your house from becoming overcrowded, which can happen during a traditional party.
+This can ensure you have enough time to talk with each guest and prevent your house from becoming overcrowded, which can happen during a traditional party.
 The flexibility of an open house also makes it easier for friends to find time to come, so you may see more of them.
-Set out room-temperature treats, coffee, and mulled wine or cider kept hot on the stove or in a slow cooker.
+Set out room-temperature treats, coffee and mulled wine or cider kept hot on the stove or in a slow cooker.
 Easy holiday crafts can keep the kids occupied while grown-ups chat.
-One caveat: This Christmas Eve tradition may be less than advisable during the COVID-19 pandemic.
-Here are more great Christmas party themes for a fun celebration.

 An oplatek is a thin wafer with a nativity scene pressed into it, but the cracker itself really isn’t the point.
 The Christmas Eve ritual begins with one family member breaking off a piece of the cracker while wishing everyone well for the new year.
 Then everyone else takes a turn, giving their thanks and hopes and breaking off a little bit of the wafer.
 Sharing the oplatek becomes a great way to bring the family together to talk about what’s important to them and how much they cherish one another.